Gustav Kadelburg: As a playwright

-Kadelburg became one of the most prolific and successful dramatists in German language at the turn of the century, often partnering with collegues such as Franz von Schönthan (1849-1913), the co-author (with his brother) of the highly successful German comedy Der Raub der Sabinerinnen.
+Kadelburg became one of the most prolific and successful dramatists in German language at the turn of the century, often partnering with colleagues such as Franz von Schönthan (1849–1913), the co-author (with his brother) of the highly successful German comedy Der Raub der Sabinerinnen.
 A long-lasting partnership existed with Oscar Blumenthal, a former theatre critic, later director of the Lessing Theater.
 His plays were seen all over Germany, in the Habsburg monarchy and abroad.
 Many of them were translated into other languages such as English and Hungarian.
 In 1908, The Manchester Guardian reviewed Der Weg zur Hölle ("The Road to Hell"), his farce over three acts, then playing at the Midland Theatre.
 While chiding the lack of originality, the reviewer praised the pace - neither too quick to exhaust nor too slow to see the chinks.

-Following the example of Wiener Blut, a potpourri of late Joseph Lanner’s most famous melodies was put together and brought to the stage in 1911 as an operetta, called Alt-Wien.
+Following the example of Wiener Blut, a potpourri of late Joseph Lanner's most famous melodies was put together and brought to the stage in 1911 as an operetta, called Alt-Wien.
 Kadelburg was involved in the textbook, but the work did not achieve a lasting success.
 In 1912 he created the plot for a musical comedy by Jean Gilbert, who later-on had to go into exile.
-Victor Hollaender (1866-1940) wrote the score for Blumenthal's and Kadelburg's play Hans Huckebein which premiered with the new title Die Schöne vom Strande in 1915.
+Victor Hollaender (1866–1940) wrote the score for Blumenthal's and Kadelburg's play Hans Huckebein which premiered with the new title Die Schöne vom Strande in 1915.
 Also Hollaender was later-on forced to emigrate.

 He was married to Julie née Strelow.
 He was buried at Stahnsdorf South-Western Cemetery.

 During his lifetime Gustav Kadelburg became a well respected dramatist and a wealthy man — due to the royalties from his long running plays.
 His play Familie Schimek was adapted into a film three times, 1926 by Alfred Halm, 1935 by E. W. Emo and 1957 by Georg Jacoby.
 Three more of his plots were transponed into silent movies, amongst them The White Horse Inn.
 This play, written together with Oscar Blumenthal, premiered in Berlin in 1897.
 It rapidly became a hit both in Europe and the United States; including a successful 1899 production on Broadway.
 It was tremendously popular during the early decades of the 20th century.